 Hep C Treatments Not PharmaCare Covered

 If you have private health insurance, consult with a representative from the company to find out specific coverage details for hep C treatments.
-Many insurance companies follow the provincial PharmaCare coverage guidelines and only cover treatments that are PharmaCare approved.
-But check individual policies for details, as others cover treatments approved for use in Canada.
+Many insurance companies follow the provincial PharmaCare coverage guidelines and only cover treatments that are PharmaCare approved, but check individual policies for details, as others cover all of the treatments approved for use in Canada.

 Our Financial Support page includes information about financial support for those interested in DAA treatments that aren’t covered by PharmaCare.
 The page lists all of the Canadian financial assistance programs.